copenlu/stat-nlp-book/README.md

 1. Open IntelliJ
 2. Select *Import Project* and select the stat-nlp-book directory
-3. Select *Import project from external module* and SBT under it
+3. Select *Import project from external module* and SBT under it, and click on OK.
-4. Select ok with the default settings for the next widnows
+4. In the next window select auto-import and continue with importing.

 ## Contact your TAs